I am Diane Brown, an artist and illustrator living in Texas. I enjoy all phases of the creative process. Enjoy!

 The small pieces of paper were adhered to the cardboard with plain white paper glue, one at a time.
 We used the chalk outlines to guide us in the placement of the paper "tiles."
 Most of the pieces of paper were cut into small squares, but others were cut in more random shapes and triangles to fit different areas of the design.

 We constructed the butterfly by taping the pieces together along the joints in the back using strong duct tape.
 Grommets were driven through two pieces of cardboard and attached to the back of the butterfly about midway along the top of its wings.
 The butterfly was suspended by wire from the grommets to the ceiling and set at a jaunty angle.
 The overall image was completed by taping letters spelling out "Rejoice!" to the brick wall beside the butterfly.
 The final display is shown below.

 This project was such a rewarding experience!
 Our team really enjoyed making this butterfly, and we think the congregation appreciated this beautiful, vibrant echo of the joy of Easter.
 If you are inspired by this article to try a similar project for your church, I would advise you to make sure you get an early start!
 This display took our team approximately 6 weeks to complete.
-Of course, you may be able to devise some short cuts or to use a smaller-scale design.
+Of course, you may be able to devise some shortcuts or use a smaller-scale design.
 Whatever the case, I hope you enjoyed this article and that you will consider a similar project for your place of worship in the future.

 A description of the thought process behind each of our displays is always published in the church bulletin.
 The following is what we chose to say about this display.